heroiamarelo1/Add-To-Steam/README.md

 It will create a .reg file on the same folder (this file will create the context menu)
 2) Run the created .reg file

-Pressing it again will remove the shortcut.
+And it's working!
+Pressing the option a second time will remove the shortcut.

 If you have multiple Steam accounts you will need to select one from the list.
 To discover your account ID visit https://steamid.io/